swarnendubiswas/dotemacs/README.md

   - https://stackoverflow.com/questions/63578123/setting-a-mode-for-a-particular-file-using-dir-locals-el/
 - Emacs hangs sometimes when working with `text-mode` or `markdown-mode`
   - My guess is this has to do with either `flycheck-grammarly` or `prettier`
-- Resolve yaml and xml lsp over tramp
+- Resolve yaml and xml lsp over tramp, not working
+- `xref-find-references` not working
+- LaTeX LSP: automatic gc and `flyspell-word` seem expensive
+- Bash LSP takes lot of memory
+- Flycheck not working with .el files